Table of Contents:

 Sony Studios: The former MGM studios is the current home of Jeopardy and Wheel of Fortune.
 Iconic films like the Wizard of Oz were filmed here- you can’t help but notice the gigantic rainbow.
 Unlike other studios, they only offer tours on weekdays and the tours are conducted on foot, making it much more intimate.
 Make sure to purchase tickets ahead of time.

-Jazz Bakery (Jazz concert venue.
-Not a bakery), Blind Barber (speakeasy behind working barber shop with dancing), Culver Hotel (swanky turn-of-the-century bar with lots of velvet furniture, a symbol of the rebirth of Culver City), Bigfoot Lounge West (rustic log cabin feel)
+Blind Barber (speakeasy behind working barber shop with dancing), Culver Hotel (swanky turn-of-the-century bar with lots of velvet furniture, a symbol of the rebirth of Culver City), Bigfoot Lounge West (rustic log cabin feel)